survivejs/react-book/manuscript/04_implementing_notes.md

 If you try to edit a `Note` now, you should see an input and be able to edit the data.
 Given we haven't set up `onEdit` handler, it doesn't do anything useful yet, though.
 We'll need to capture the edited data next and update `App` state so that the code works.

-T> It is a good idea to name your callbacks using `on` prefix.
+T> It can be a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them from other props and keep your code a little tidier.

 ### Communicating `Note` State Changes